Joint modeling of wind speed and wind direction through a conditional approach: Joint Modeling of Wind Speed and Wind Direction

 where $[\Phi]$ denotes the distribution of wind direction and $[R|\Phi]$ denotes the conditional distribution of wind speed given wind direction.

-Such a decomposition allows to estimate the joint distribution using the ``divide and conquer`` strategy, where each one-dimensional estimation problem in the right-hand side can be modeled flexibly via mixture modeling \citep{titterington1985,mixture, mclachlan2019} and distributional regression \citep{distrreg} while avoiding the direct modeling of the potentially complex two-dimensional in one step.
-This conditional decomposition approach is illustrated in Figure~\ref{wswd_uv}, where flexible (yet relatively simple) models for $[\Phi]$ (second column) and $[R|\Phi]$ (third column) can produce quite complicated models for $[R, \Phi]$ and hence $[U, V]$ (Fourth column).
+Such a decomposition allows to estimate the joint distribution using the ``divide and conquer'' strategy, where each one-dimensional estimation problem in the right-hand side can be modeled separately and flexibly via mixture modeling \citep{titterington1985,mixture, mclachlan2019} and distributional regression \citep{distrreg} while avoiding the direct modeling of the potentially complex bivariate distribution in one step.
+This conditional decomposition approach is illustrated in Fig.~\ref{wswd_uv}, where flexible (yet relatively simple) models for $[\Phi]$ (second column) and $[R|\Phi]$ (third column) can produce quite complicated models for $[R, \Phi]$ and hence $[U, V]$ (fourth column).

-We note that the decomposition can be done in the other way, too, where the conditioning variable is wind speed, i.e. in terms of $[R]$ and $[\Phi|R]$.
-However, it is more of nature to consider the conditional distribution of wind speed given wind direction than the conditional distribution of wind direction given wind speed.
+We note that the decomposition can be done in the other way, where the conditioning variable is wind speed, i.e. in terms of $[R]$ and $[\Phi|R]$.
+However, it is arguably more natural to consider the conditional distribution of wind speed given wind direction than the conditional distribution of wind direction given wind speed.
 Furthermore, it is our view that it is easier to perform a distributional regression with a typical scalar response than a circular response.
 Finally, it is worth pointing out that the conditional distribution of wind direction given wind speed can be obtained by applying Bayes' theorem, i.e., $[\Phi|R] = \frac{[\Phi][R|\Phi]}{[R]}$.

-To model wind direction distribution $[\Phi]$, a mixture of $N_{\Phi}$ von Mises distributions is used.
+To address the complex nature of wind direction data, which often includes mixed distributions and periodic patterns, more advanced methods are necessary, such as the projected normal distribution \citep{mastrantonio2015}, the wrapped normal distribution \citep{Greco2021} and model-based clustering methods \citep{ranalli2020model}.
+These methods provide the flexibility required to accurately model such intricate data structures.
+In our study, we employ a mixture of $N_{\Phi}$ von Mises distributions \citep{vonMises,banerjee} to model the distribution of wind direction, $[\Phi]$.
 The von Mises distribution is a distribution commonly used for modeling circular data and has the following probability density function (pdf):